D and DR Divisional Instructions

 Requests for Emergency Hearing

-Motions for Emergency Hearing should be filed with the clerk.
-A courtesy copy of the motion along with a proposed Order (in WORD FORMAT) should be sent to the Divisional email address CAD-DIVISIOND@pbcgov.org.
+Motions for Emergency Hearing should be filed with the clerk and a courtesy copy of the motion should be sent to the Divisional email address CAD-DIVISIOND@pbcgov.org.
 Judge Damico will determine whether an emergency exists and, if so, shall schedule a hearing, enter any ex parte order deemed necessary, or take any other appropriate action.

 Divisional email address cad-divisiond@pbcgov.org